Internal AI agents: the enemy is already inside the network

 The digital intern no one supervises 🤖

 It turns out we hired AI assistants without giving them a code of conduct.
-They are like that intern who arrives full of enthusiasm, snoops through all the files, and decides to reorganize the database because it seemed more logical to them.
+They are like that eager intern who snoops through all the files and decides to reorganize the database because it seemed more logical.
 Then we wonder why sales reports end up in the human resources folder.
-At least the human intern asked for permission to get coffee.
+At least the human intern asked for permission for coffee.